As the capital city and cultural hub of Macedonia, Skopje attracts a large number of tourists each year.

 Try to avoid using loud voices or drawing attention to yourself when taking photos.

-When you’re visiting popular attractions, be aware of your surroundings, and use caution when interacting with strangers.
+When visiting popular attractions, be aware of your surroundings and use caution when interacting with strangers.

 Keep your valuables hidden and secure to minimize the risk of theft.

-Remember that common tourist scams often prey on unsuspecting visitors, so trust your instincts and avoid any situation that feels uncomfortable or suspicious.
+Remember that common tourist scams often prey on unsuspecting visitors, so trust your instincts and avoid any uncomfortable or suspicious situation.

 Choosing Reputable Restaurants and Nightclubs

-When it comes to dining out and enjoying Skopje’s nightlife, it’s important to choose reputable establishments while avoiding potential scams.
+When dining out and enjoying Skopje’s nightlife, choosing reputable establishments is important while avoiding potential scams.

 To ensure a safe and enjoyable experience, research popular restaurants and nightclubs before your trip.